filterpaper/qmk_userspace/readme.md

     ]
 }
 ```
 Append `#include layout.h` to `config.h`.
 The build process will construct a transient `keymap.c` using the C preprocessor macros referenced by JSON.
+Wrapper aliases are necessary because `LAYOUT_34key_w(_BASE)` contains a single variable and both macros are replaced (expanded) in the build process concurrently.

 ## Wrapping home row modifiers
 [Home row mods](https://precondition.github.io/home-row-mods) can be wrapped over the layout macros.
 Order of home row modifiers are defined with these two macros: